sonofb0b/chub-archive-search/README.md

 Simply drop the python file into the main directory (alongside all the subdirectories) and run: python chub-search-gui.py

-If you don't have the required packages, you may also need to run: python -m pip install [package] for each package you don't have.
+The only package you should need to install is pillow.
+If you don't have it, run:
+`python -m pip install pillow` and you should be good to go.

 ![Example Image](example.png)